 Do not mount a bird house close to a vegatable garden unless the birds you are trying to attact are insectivores.
 Insect eating birds will help to reduce the number of harmful bugs that destroy your garden plants and vegetables.
 Attracting seed eating birds will not be as beneficial, as they can find newly planted seeds in your garden that have been planted 1/2" inch in the ground.

-Be careful not to place a bird house too close to a bird feeder, causing many birds to congregate and compete close to the mother bird and her eggs.
+Be careful not to place a bird house too close to a bird feeder, causing many birds to congregate and come close to the mother bird and her eggs.

 Bird House Materials